SIGWROC/sigwroc/content/_index.md

     social and cultural aspects about coding and software.

     WROC meets annually at the Conference on College Composition and Communication.
-In 2022, we are meeting on Wednesday (03/16) at 6:00pm EST. **Register for the meeting by filling out this [survey](https://t.co/LcJt4hmN0x)**.
+In 2022, we are meeting virtually on Wednesday (03/16) at 6:00pm EST. **Register for the meeting by filling out this [survey](https://t.co/LcJt4hmN0x)**.

     To help stabilize this subfield, we are building a WROC [bibliography](bibliography/) for the discipline, a [mentorship program](mentoring/) for scholars, and offering a space to share their [projects](projects/) to support our community.